 About the Nordic International Folk High School

 The Nordic International Folk High School (NIFH) was established jointly by the Workers’ Educational Association and the trade union movements in the Nordic countries.
 Its aim is to offer studies in trade union and political issues at the Nordic and the international level.
-This is mainly covered by the two primary courses: The Geneva School and the Nordic School.
-The courses are open to everyone but are mainly targeted at young, active members who are interested in international co-operation and who have worked with this issue at the union or political level in the Nordic trade union movements.
+This is mainly covered by the primary course The Geneva School.
+The course is open to everyone but is mainly targeted at young, active members who are interested in international co-operation and who have worked with this issue at the union or political level in the Nordic trade union movements.

 NIFH today